 Thomas Ruark is Union City’s Engineer, responsible for the town’s 18 square miles of infrastructure.
 He discusses a few of the projects in his Division of the Department of Public Works: “In terms of the city’s policy toward infrastructure, we’ve been very fortunate in that we’ve received three Proposition 84 bond grants.”
 (Proposition 84 – also known as California’s Department of Water Resource’s Safe Drinking Water, Water Quality and Supply, Flood Control, River and Coastal Protection Bond Act of 2006 -authorizes $5.388 billion in general obligation bonds to fund safe drinking water, water quality and supply, flood control, waterway and natural resource protection, water pollution and contamination control, state and local park improvements, public access to natural resources, and water conservation efforts.)

-Union City is applying those monies to develop a number of rain gardens at various sites in the city’s Decoto district.
+Union City, California is applying those monies to develop a number of rain gardens at various sites in the city’s Decoto district.
 City workers have been building rain gardens in bulb-outs filled with bay-friendly plants that remove pollutants from storm water runoff.
 The gardens have depressions that allow the water to sit and percolate through the soil.
 “We take the storm drain water, run it into a planter area with special material that takes the pollutants out,” Ruark says.
 “Then the water bubbles up and goes into the storm drain system below.”

 In addition, asphalt along the curbs is being torn out and replaced with pervious pavers that allow runoff to seep through into underground gravel beds.
 “The water runs into the pervious pavers and soaks into the ground,” Ruark adds.
 “A filtration system removes the pollutants and then it is piped to the rain gardens and not into the storm drain system.”
 Ultimately all the refreshed water empties into Dry Creek, which feeds into Alameda Creek and eventually into San Francisco Bay.